Earthdawn: Reception

+Stewart Wieck reviewed Earthdawn in White Wolf #37 (July/Aug.
+1993), rating it a 3 out of 5 and stated that "Earthdawn is a solid game, but the 'innovations' seem like unnecessary complications.
+The world is fun, but not fresh.
+This is not the fantasy game to leave your current campaign for unless you want to bank on the ever-fulfilled FASA promise - an extensive line of support material, much of which will be very good and will undoubtedly add a lot to the game."

-Chris W. McCubbin reviewed Earthdawn in Pyramid #3 (Sept./Oct., 1993), and stated that "Although it never becomes bogged down in cliches and avoids outmoded concepts, Earthdawn is, at heart, a very traditional heroic fantasy RPG."
+Chris W. McCubbin reviewed Earthdawn in Pyramid #3 (Sept./Oct.
+1993), and stated that "Although it never becomes bogged down in cliches and avoids outmoded concepts, Earthdawn is, at heart, a very traditional heroic fantasy RPG."

 In the February 1994 edition of Dragon (Issue 202), Rick Swan liked the high production values "highlighted by striking illustrations and FASA’s usual state-of-the-art graphics", and found that "Thanks to clear writing and sensible organization... it's an easy read."
 But Swan also found the game setting insubstantial compared to others.
 "Despite workable rules and a clever setting, Earthdawn is more frosting than cake, with little of substance to distinguish it from the competition."
 Nevertheless, he found himself drawn to the game.
 "In a greasy pizza, let’s-not-take-this-too-seriously kind of way, Earthdawn holds its own."

 In a 1996 reader poll conducted by Arcane magazine to determine the 50 most popular roleplaying games of all time, Earthdawn was ranked 24th.
 Editor Paul Pettengale commented: "Very good indeed.
 Earthdawn combined traditional fantasy with Call of Cthulhu-style horror and a detailed background to create an evocative and interesting setting.
 Combined with a clear, well-designed rules system and an impressive range of supporting supplements and adventures, this is an excellent fantasy game.
 It's also of special interest to fans of Shadowrun, because it describes the past of the same gameworld."

 In 1999 Pyramid magazine named Earthdawn as one of The Millennium's Most Underrated Games.
 Editor Scott Haring noted (referring to the FASA edition) that "Earthdawn had an original, inventive magic system (no mean trick given the hundreds of fantasy RPGs that came before), and a game world that gave you the classic "monsters and dungeons" sort of RPG experience, but made sense doing it."